0xZ0F/linuxupdate/README.md

 # linuxupdate
-## A script to upgrade your system.
-This makes life a little easier.
+This is a script to upgrade your LINUX system.
+It makes life a little easier :)

 ## The old script uses "apt-get" instead of just "apt".
 I'd reccomend you use the current script (the one that uses just "apt").